monasca/monasca-aggregator/README.md

 * Filter metrics by dimension (name, value) pairs.

-* Group metrics by dimension names.
+* Group by metric dimension names.

-* Write aggregated metrics with a specified aggregated name.
+* Write aggregated metrics using a specified aggregated name.

 * Supported aggregations include the following: